kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 -	For the local Helper Association, Machu Picchu brings a mobile app to allow the field staff to keep contact with the sponsored persons, and a low cost, no fuss and resilient server based on Single Board Computer (SBC) like a Raspberry Pi that uses less than 10 UAD per year of electricity and stores data for thousands of PnD as NTFS and blockchain records.
 -	For the international Helper Institution, Machu Picchu is a source of reliable data, a channel to distribute aids, a transparent way to justify the use of donations

-To start immediately, Machu Picchu includes a free satellite Earth Observation tool to monitor the crops of these persons, anticipate the evolutions and actions required.
+To start immediately, Machu Picchu includes a free satellite Earth Observation mobile-based tool to monitor the crops of these persons, anticipate the evolutions and actions required.
 An example prototype exists, "Steve Observer": https://youtu.be/joPwVTsLojU.

 ![Machu Picchu Earth Observation](./images/05a-Machu%20Picchu%20Steve%20Observer.png)